-Tom is the current Academic Director and Teaching Officer for Biological Sciences at the Institute, a Fellow of Christ's College and affiliated to the Department of Veterinary Medicine.
+Tom is the current Academic Director and Institute Teaching Officer for STEM at the Institute of Continuing Education.
+He is also a Fellow of Christ's College.
 As an undergraduate he studied Natural Sciences at the University of Cambridge and specialised in Pathology.
 His PhD focussed on viral replication and during this time he was awarded the International Retrovirology Young Investigator Award for the UK.
 After his PhD Tom moved to Imperial College London and studied the structural basis of viral translation initiation.
 Tom returned to Cambridge in 2006 to focus his research on the innate immune system and began studying the structural basis of pattern recognition receptors such as TLR4 which is important for the immune response to Gram negative bacterial infections and can contribute to the development of septic shock.
 Between 2008 and 2014 Tom held a prestigious Wellcome Trust Research Development Fellowship to investigate how members of the NLR family of immune receptors are activated, how they drive immune signalling, and how mutation of these receptors contributes to disease.
 During this time he was part of a team that received international media coverage for their work on cat allergy.
-Recently he has worked at MRC Human Nutrition Research looking at the connections between immune receptors and intestinal function.
+He has also worked at MRC Human Nutrition Research looking at the connections between immune receptors and intestinal function.
 Tom is a current Editorial Board Member of the Journal of Biological Chemistry and a lecturer on the undergraduate 1A Biology of Cells course within the University.